LADSoft/OrangeC/doc/adl.md

 ```
 This again has the `empty` keyword as the operand name, meaning there are no operands for these kinds of mnemonics.

 The fact that the opcode node has a class but no name means it can be used by multiple mnemonics.
-Here the coding indicates that there will be an eight-bit prefix of 0x40, followed by the codings for the attribute variable 'op' which is specified in the original opcode.
-It might 'called' as follows:
+Here the coding indicates that there will be an eight-bit prefix of 0x40, followed by the codings for the attribute variable `op` which is specified in the original opcode.
+It might "called" as follows:

 ```xml
     <Opcode Name="aaa" op="'no64' 0x37:8" Class="single"/>